BYLAWS OF THE ROTARY CLUB OF ALAMO

 Section 1 – Five Avenues of Service.
 See Article 5, Constitution of the Rotary Club of Alamo Heights.
 (14)

-Section 2 – Club committees are charged with carrying out the annual and long range goals of the club based on the five Avenues of Service.
-The president-elect, president, and immediate past president should work together to ensure continuity of leadership and succession planning.
-When feasible, committee members should be appointed to the same committee for three years to ensure consistency.
-The president-elect is responsible for appointing committee chairs and members to fill vacancies and conducting planning meetings prior to the start of his/her year as president.
+Section 2 – Club committees are charged with carrying out the annual and long-range goals of the club based on the five Avenues of Service.
+The president-elect, president, and immediate past president should work together to ensure communication to Club members, continuity of leadership and succession planning.
+When feasible, committee members should be appointed to the same committee for two or three years to ensure consistency, knowledge of policies and procedures, leadership, and operational efficiency.
+The length of time will be dependent upon the complexity of the specific committee functions and availability of members to successfully accomplish committee missions.
+The president-elect is responsible for establishing the Club committee structure and appointing committee chairs and members to fill vacancies and conducting planning meetings prior to the start of his/her year as President as well as during his full term as President.
+To the extent possible, each committee and subcommittee shall have a Chair and either a vice-chair or co-chair to assist in continuity of leadership and succession.
 The following standing committees are established:

 – Membership.
 This committee develops and implements a comprehensive plan for recruiting and retention of members and conducts activities to support those efforts.